Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Introduction

 \section{Introduction}

 Artificial intelligence (AI) and large language models (LLMs) are reshaping online learning.
-Among the most visible developments are digital humans, the AI‑powered avatars or “digital teachers” that deliver instruction through conversation, embodiment, and adaptive behavior.
-These agents can enhance engagement, sustain attention, and address teacher shortages.
-A major advantage of digital human technologies is their high scalability \cite{oliveira2024unveiling,weeraskara2024digital}, allowing easy deployment across platforms and enabling educational access at scale.
-This scalability helps institutions reach broader audiences while maintaining instructional quality.
+Among the visible developments are digital humans, the AI‑powered avatars or "digital teachers" that deliver instruction through conversation, embodiment, and adaptive behavior \cite{Schroeder2021LearningVirtualHumans, Pang2025}.
+These agents can leverage embodied intelligence to enhance engagement, sustain attention, and address teacher shortages \cite{Fu2025, Tan2025}.
+A major advantage of digital human technologies is their high scalability \cite{oliveira2024unveiling, weeraskara2024digital}, allowing easy deployment across platforms and enabling educational access at scale.

-AI‑driven tutoring systems have been shown to improve learner satisfaction and performance over traditional methods \cite{yu2024enhancing, basri2024effectiveness,jothikumar2025ai}.
-With this strong advantage, HCI researchers and educators are now studying this technology as it shapes a new, accessible form of pedagogy \cite{Tan2025,Fu2025,Pang2025}.
+AI‑driven tutoring systems have been shown to improve learner satisfaction and performance over traditional methods \cite{yu2024enhancing, basri2024effectiveness, jothikumar2025ai}.
+With this strong advantage, HCI researchers and educators are now studying this technology as it shapes a new, accessible form of pedagogy \cite{Tan2025, Fu2025, Pang2025}.
 Furthermore, digital teachers can support personalization, adapting content to meet individual learner needs and preferences \cite{Tan2025}.
-Despite their promise, however, clear guidelines for effective design and pedagogical integration remain lacking \cite{Tan2025,Pang2025}.
-Their rapid deployment has outpaced design knowledge.
+Despite their promise, however, clear guidelines for effective design and pedagogical integration with the emerging technologies remain scarce \cite{Tan2025, Pang2025}.

-“Learning anytime and anywhere” has gained traction in recent years, particularly with the rise of Massive Open Online Courses (MOOCs) and online learning \cite{du2022learning,fletcher2007learning}.
+"Learning anytime and anywhere" has gained traction in recent years, particularly with the rise of Massive Open Online Courses (MOOCs) and online learning \cite{du2022learning, fletcher2007learning}.
 It has democratized global access to education \cite{pappano2012year}.
-Yet, incorporating AI and digital teachers introduces new challenges that require careful consideration \cite{alenezi2023need,pedro2019artificial}.
-While the HCI community has explored AI in education, a practical, empirically grounded framework specifying when, what, and how digital humans should act has not been established.
+However, incorporating AI and digital teachers introduces new challenges that require careful consideration \cite{alenezi2023need, pedro2019artificial}.
+While the HCI community has explored AI in education, a practical framework specifying when, what, and how digital humans should intervene has not been established.